rande/python-element/docs/architecture.rst

 Every things is a plugin, if you don't like a feature just don't enable the plugin and create your own plugin!

-You can view current internal plugin in the the :doc:`plugins section</plugins>`
+You can view current internal plugin in the :doc:`plugins section</plugins>`